 But It Hurts to Exercise with Arthritis

 Aquatic exercise may be the best option for some people with painful arthritis.
 It is best to seek out heated pools, typically 82 to 88 degrees.
-Warm water reduces your joint pain and stiffness while exercising.
+Warm water reduces joint pain and stiffness while exercising.
 It also leads to greater muscle relaxation.
 Aquatic exercise may therefore be more beneficial as an initial form of exercise for people with painful arthritis.

 Exercising in water is a gentle way to exercise your painful joints and muscles.
 The buoyancy of the water supports and lessens stress on your joints.
 This encourages freer movement.
 Water also acts as resistance to help build muscle strength.
 So exercising in warm water reduces your pain, allows easier movement, and builds your muscle strength.
 And don’t forget, exercising in the water with friends can be very enjoyable.